Anne-alysis/GameOfThronesLeagueSpark/README.md

 This code will be run weekly and scores recalculated based on new information in each week's episode.
 Week by week the correct answers will be updated, and responses re-evaluated against changing information (e.g., a character dies).
 The path for files below is `game-of-thrones-spark/src/main/resources/` and are given for context only.
-All files to run the jar are stored and accessed from GCS.
+All files to run the jar are stored and accessed from GCS, including the YAML configuration file which lists the names of each file to be used.

 1) The code reads in the responses from a downloaded CSV (`fantasy_game_of_thrones_responses.csv`)
 2) Responses are reshaped to allow for ease of scoring